tldr-pages/tldr/pages/common/cargo-bench.md

 > Compile and execute benchmarks.
 > More information: <https://doc.rust-lang.org/cargo/commands/cargo-bench.html>.

-- Execute benchmarks of a package:
+- Execute all benchmarks of a package:

 `cargo bench`